 Sam comforts a devastated Rik (There are several scenes of Sam and Rik together, clearly as friends

 Straight after, we see the appearance of the other two main characters in the film: Resistance leader Victor Laszlo (Paul Henreid) and Ilsa Lund (Ingrid Bergman).
-The moment when Rik meets Ilsa is electric and one of the great romantic moments in film.
+The moment when Rik meets Ilsa is electric.
+It is one of the great romantic moments in film.
 But I have to mention the musical score by Max Steiner (also Hungarian born of Jewish ancestry) – it is superb, and adds to the scene immeasurably.
 Before they have time to speak Laszlo and Captain Renault appear.
 On introduction Rik congratulates Laszlo – a man he has heard much about – for his work.
 Laszlo says he tires his best.
 Rik responds “We all try.
 You succeed”.
 There’s an acknowledgement here hat Laszlo is no ordinary man, he is someone worthy of respect, even from the cynical Rik.

 Distraught after unexpectedly seeing Ilsa, Rick is up late drinking.
 Sam tries to get him to go to bed or perhaps to leave Casablanca altogether.
 It’s in this scene that one of the most quoted lines in cinema derives: “Of all the gin joints in the world she has to come into mine”.
 Rick is wallowing in despair.
 But the lines before it are sometimes interpreted in ways that many viewers did not at first conceive.
 Rick states that it is December 1941 and then asks Sam what time it is New York.
 And then he follows with, “I bet they’re asleep in New York.
 I bet they’re asleep all over America”.
 There’s no real reason for these lines other than to remind the American audience that this is the same month that Pearl Harbour was bombed and thus entered the war.
 Even though the war was spreading all over the world, it was not until it was on the American doorstep that the USA “woke up” to scale of the problem.
 In any event, many reviewers consider these lines to be political in content, but at the very least they align the life-changing events in Casablanca with the life-changing events closer to home.

 Victor Laszlo and Ilsa Lund hear that Rik may have papers of transit that they desperately need to escape to America.
 First Laszlo visits Rik to bargain with him.
 But it doesn’t go well.
 Laszlo wants to know why he won’t even consider the proposition and Rik tells him to “Ask your wife”.
 (Sorry to skip over the romance of the film, which is wonderful, but I am keeping to the politics).
 At that point the Nazi officers in the bar start singing a ‘rousing’ pro-nationalist – German song.
 Laszlo incensed, goes to the band and tells them to play the La Marseillaise (French National Anthem).
 Rik nods approval, and the band play.
 Almost immediately a chorus of voices drown out the Nazis.
-This one of the pivotal moments in the film, and I think has an authenticity that is hard to fake; and one reason for the success of the film (I would suggest).
+This is one of the pivotal moments in the film, and I think has an authenticity that is hard to fake; and one of the reasons for the success of the film (I would suggest).
 Many of the actors singing were themselves recent refugees from fascist Europe.
-This scene along with Rik’s known political activities (which we are reminded of several times in the film) were considered by many conservatives in USA after the war years to be subversive.
+This scene, along with Rik’s known political activities (which we are reminded of several times in the film), were considered by many conservatives in USA after the war years to be subversive.
 Being anti-fascist BEFORE America entered the war was a preoccupation of the leftwing.
 Importantly the House of Un-American Activities Committee (HUAC) reviewed the Casablanca script in 1951, finding much of it to be subversive.
 Rick, after all had left America some years before the war to fight fascism in Spain and Ethiopia.
 Real Americans who had done the same were often deeply committed political activists of the left.

 It is worth pausing here to note the real-life mini-biographies of several of the actors who had themselves recently fled Europe.